An Introduction to DigitalOcean Load Balancers

 SSL certificates can be managed within your account by going to Settings > Security> TLS/SSL certificates.

 Additionally, Load Balancers can be configured to redirect HTTP traffic on port 80 to HTTPS on port 443.
-This way, the Load Balancer can listen for traffic on both port but redirect unencrypted traffic for better security.
+This way, the Load Balancer can listen for traffic on both ports but redirect unencrypted traffic for better security.

 Finally, TCP balancing is available for applications that do not speak HTTP.
 For example, deploying a Load Balancer in front of a database cluster like Galera would allow you spread requests across all available machines.

 There are two different ways to define backend Droplets for a Load Balancer.
-The first is to explicitly add the desired Droplets to the Load Balancer by name, using the control panel or API.
+The first is to explicitly add the desired Droplets to the Load Balancer by name, using the Control Panel or API.

 However, a more powerful way of managing backends is to select by tag.
 Instead of selecting individual Droplets, a single tag can be used as the selection criteria.
 The Load Balancers evaluate tags at runtime, meaning that whenever a tag is added or removed from a Droplet, the Load Balancer will adjust the routing accordingly, without further configuration.